azsdk/azsdk-docs/00b-Getting-Started/Readme.md

 > **Note:** If you have not installed the DevOps Kit yet, follow the instructions in the [installation guide](../00a-Setup/Readme.md) and then come back here.

+> **PowerShell Tips for AzSDK:**
+> If you are new to PowerShell, then you will find several useful tips in our [PowerShell tips for new AzSDK Users](GettingStarted_PowerShellTipsAzSDK.md) guide
+> handy to accelerate your initial learning curve for PowerShell competencies needed to use AzSDK effectively.

 The overall set of features in the Secure DevOps Kit for Azure are organized by the 6 areas as shown in the table below: